 All pieces are decorated with the coat of arms of the Venetian Morosini family and some of them with chinoiseries.

 Animal metaphors are in the fashion.
-Augustus commissions around 1730 a porcelain menagerie in which the smaller animals would be life-size, the birds often in groups of four or eight.
-Entire rooms will have to be devoted to their exhibition in his Japanese Palace in Dresden.
+Augustus commissions a porcelain menagerie in which the smaller animals would be life-size, the birds often in groups of four or eight.
+Entire rooms will have to be devoted to their exhibition in his Japanisches Palais in Dresden.
 Meissen artists begin to prepare hundreds of subjects.

 The menagerie of porcelains prepared for Augustus is the most spectacular achievement of the early Meissen.
-It is part of a larger project of Porzellanschloss centered on a porcelain throne.
+It is part of a larger project of Porzellanschloss centered on a porcelain throne, conceived in 1728.
 The Elector was maintaining in the taste of his time a menagerie of live animals that served as models for the Meissen artists.
 His active and enthusiastic participation in the biggest animal tossing contests nevertheless disqualifies him as a friend of the beasts.

-The modeller J. G. Kirchner produced original clay statues of birds and other small animals in life size.
-He was assisted from 1731 by J.J.
-Kändler.
+The modeller Johann Gottlieb Kirchner produced original clay statues of birds and other small animals in life size.
+He was assisted from June 1731 by Johann Joachim Kändler.

 1732 Pair of Herons

 2005 SOLD for € 5.6M by Christie's